backstage/community-plugins/workspaces/azure-devops/plugins/scaffolder-backend-module-azure-devops/README.md

 ### Pre-Requisites

-Your Backstage instance must have a valid ['Azure DevOps integration'](https://backstage.io/docs/integrations/azure/locations) for for your target host. `dev.azure.com` is used by default in the scaffolder actions.
+Your Backstage instance must have a valid [Azure DevOps integration](https://backstage.io/docs/integrations/azure/locations) for for your target host. `dev.azure.com` is used by default in the scaffolder actions.

 To get started quickly, use the following as an example: